tomkoom/projects/README.md

-A list of educational, self-initiated projects and test tasks.
+A list of educational, self-initiated projects and test tasks in chronological order.

 ### React.js